joscheuerer/hands-on-workshop/docs/lab3.md

 ## 3.1 - Closer Look at the EKS cluster IaC Group
 ### Description
 Until now we were only dealing with low level templates which are VPCs, VMs, Storage Account, Resource Group.
-Now we are arranging them into production-grade infrastructure, that allows organisations to standardize their deployments.
+Now we are arranging them into production-grade infrastructure that allows organisations to standardize their deployments.

 ### EKS-Cluster
 In the marketplace we will use the predefined IaC Group for EKS-Cluster.
 Choose **workshop Templates** and **IAC Groups** on the left.
 Then select the **aws-eks-cluster** IaC Group.